 Field Testing Plants for Edibility

-“Field testing” is running through a procedure to learn if a wild plant is edible.
+“Field testing” is running through a procedure to purportedly learn if a wild plant is edible.
 It’s found on a lot of survival sites and is popular with young men who don’t want to bother to learn how to forage for wild plants.
 In their survivalist scenario they will head for the hills with all the guns and ammo they can carry and after shooting a zoo full of animals will field test plants for edibility should they want to eat greenery now and then.

 Plants are very powerful chemical factories.
 A quarter square inch piece of some flower petals can make you sick for weeks.
 A grain, read a speck no bigger than this asterisk * of the rosary pea can kill you.
 It is 1,000 times more toxic than arsenic.
 If you field test, never field test a plant you do not know absolutely, as well as all the warnings.

-{ 7 comments… read them below or add one }
+{ 8 comments… add one }

-1 Robert M. November 15, 2011 at 23:58
+• Robert M. November 15, 2011, 11:58 pm

 First I agree totally with you, Deane.
 There should be no exceptions if a plant is unknown.
 I think field testing (as you have performed it with a small amount in stages) started in the military as a survival means of expediency.
 Meaning it was easier to show a soldier how to field test than to spend all the time necessary for proper identification and cataloging in the soldier’s brain which may not have been able to digest that much info anyway given the average soldier (some of whom may be conscripts or draftees).
 This does not mean field testing is alright.
 Far from it.
 But I believe that the military implies that it should only be used in extreme circumstances of dire necessity when death may be the result for not field testing anyway.
 Not as a common practice.
 This is what they call “extreme” survival.
 Meaning that you are to the point of extreme methods that normally would not be taken.
 But as you point out, field testing has been abused, distorted, and is now used far from its original intent and even far from its original method.
 I do not agree with it either nor do I subscribe to it.
 But I do understand it in its context as the military originally intended.